 Reiki healers begin a session by passing their hands, palms down, quickly over and around your body to sweep or cleanse away your negative energy.
 This also helps them find areas of energy imbalance that need particular attention, though your whole body will be treated over the course of your session.
 Practitioners rely on the energy to flow through them to where it is most needed by your body.

 The Reiki healer then places his hands on or above you in a series of non-intrusive, stationary positions that usually cover the entire body.
 Some Reiki practitioners hold their hands at your seven chakras, or energy centers.
 Other practitioners have a series of 12 to 15 set hand positions.
-Hands are usually held at each spot for several minutes until the healer senses that the flow of energy is moving as it should be.
+Hands are usually held at each spot for several minutes until the healer senses that the flow of energy is moving as it should.

 Sessions vary depending on your needs, as well as the preferences of the practitioner.
 For instance, some Reiki therapists may use crystals, which are thought to have healing energy qualities.
 “They’re tools to interact with the human energy field and manipulate or diagnose the energy,” says Robert Pollock, a healing energy practitioner at Canyon Ranch in Lenox, Mass.